Freddie Redd: Career

-Redd returned to New York in 1949 after his enlistment ended, where he played with various artists such as Gene Ammons, Sonny Rollins, and Art Farmer.
+Redd returned to New York in 1949 after his enlistment ended, and there he played with various artists including Gene Ammons, Sonny Rollins, and Art Farmer.
 Upon discharge, he worked with drummer Johnny Mills, and then in New York played with Tiny Grimes, Cootie Williams, Oscar Pettiford and the Jive Bombers.
 In 1954, he played with Art Blakey.
 Redd toured Sweden in 1956 with Ernestine Anderson and Rolf Ericson.
 This is also where he recorded his first known album, Freddie Redd Trio, in 1955.
 He was the leader of Prestige and toured Sweden in 1956 with Ernestine Anderson and Rolf Ericson.
 After returning to the U.S., Redd visited San Francisco to work as a house pianist at Bop City and recorded for Riverside.
 He continued to perform with Charles Mingus soon after.

 Redd was convicted of possession of marijuana, resulting in the loss of his cabaret card.
 This led him to move to Greenwich Village, where he continued with his music career in a loft alongside visual artists and poets since he was not allowed to perform in clubs without his card.
 Redd also continued to apply to the Greenwich House School of Music before leaving and getting his first professional job at Hy’s in Syracuse.
 After spending time with people who had creative pursuits, he met Gary Goodrow, who was a known saxophonist and actor who had a role in The Connection.
 He eventually introduced Redd to author Jack Gelber, who played a major role in the creation of his biggest accomplishment from The Connection.